iuravic/duktig-core/README.md

 <a name="container"></a>
 ## Container

 The DI container must implement the [`Duktig\Core\DI\ContainerInterface`](https://github.com/iuravic/duktig-core/blob/master/src/Core/DI/ContainerInterface.php).
 This interface is an extension of the `Psr\Container\ContainerInterface` with a several methods of its own.
+The dependency resolution in Duktig is based on constructor arguments injection which is the central feature the container must implement.

-By default, Duktig out-of-the-box uses the [Auryn container](https://github.com/rdlowrey/auryn), or rather the [`duktig-auryn-adapter`](https://github.com/iuravic/duktig-auryn-adapter) package which adapts to the defined interface.
+By default, Duktig uses the [Auryn container](https://github.com/rdlowrey/auryn) out-of-the-box, or rather the [`duktig-auryn-adapter`](https://github.com/iuravic/duktig-auryn-adapter) package which adapts to the defined interface.
 This is defined in the `dutig-core` [configuration](https://github.com/iuravic/duktig-core/tree/master/src/Config).
 The container can however be changed to any PSR-11 container which additionally implements the `Duktig\Core\DI\ContainerInterface`.

 <a name=""></a>
 ### ContainerFactory